walt-er/hooks-workshop-notes/README.md

     * useEffect callback is synchronous, cannot await
         * because the cleanup function needs to be set immediately
         * inner asnyc functions within useEffect are fine
+        * for quick actions, use promises
+* useEffect can be broken out into separate functions, known as custom hooks, which allows them to be more flexible and therefore powerful

 ### compound components
 * dangers of adding too many features to a component